Speak with a Licensed Insurance Agent

-Medicare Supplement plans are sold by private health insurance companies, but unlike some other health plans sold by private insurers, Medicare Supplement plans may have eligibility requirements in some situations.
+Medicare Supplement insurance plans are sold by private health insurance companies, but unlike some other health plans sold by private insurers, Medicare Supplement insurance plans may have eligibility requirements in some situations.

 You may be automatically enrolled in Medicare Part A when you turn 65 and it’s premium-free for most people who have worked 10 years or more and paid Medicare taxes.
 In most cases, you’re also automatically enrolled in Medicare Part B, but pay a monthly premium for it.

 In most states, one requirement for Medicare Supplement eligibility may be age.
-Federal law doesn’t require insurance companies to sell Medicare Supplement policies to people under 65.
-If you have ESRD, you may not be able to buy the Medicare Supplement policy you want, or any policy, until you turn 65.
-However, many states require insurance companies to offer at least one kind of Medicare Supplement policy to people under 65 with Medicare.
+Federal law doesn’t require insurance companies to sell Medicare Supplement insurance plans to people under 65.
+If you have ESRD, you may not be able to buy the Medicare Supplement insurance plan you want, or any policy, until you turn 65.
+However, many states require insurance companies to offer at least one kind of Medicare Supplement insurance plan to people under 65 with Medicare.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.